Lecture | Lunch Research Seminar

 - Leiden, location TBD (if online, link sent to registered participants)

-Registration: Please register at least 4 days in advance at email@example.com to receive a copy of the paper and attendance details.
+Registration: Please register at least 4 days in advance at firstname.lastname@example.org to receive a copy of the paper and the log in details.